patito/titaojs/README.md

 ## How to use

-I don't know, try to type with your nose and see if help.
+I don't know, try to type with your nose and see if it helps. :)

 ## How to report bugs?